docker/scout-cli/README.md

 # Docker Scout

-[Docker Scout](https://www.docker.com/products/docker-scout/) is a collection of software supply chain features that appear throughout Docker user interfaces and the command line interface (CLI).
-These features provide detailed insights into the composition and security of container images.
+[Docker Scout](https://www.docker.com/products/docker-scout/)  is a set of software supply chain features integrated into Docker's user interfaces and command line interface (CLI).
+These features offer comprehensive visibility into the structure and security of container images.
 This repository contains installable binaries of the `docker scout` CLI plugin.

 ## Usage